Toscocyb/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4. 3-paths = Create a script that counts the number of directories in the PATH.
 5. 4-global_variables = Create a script that lists environment variables.
 6. 5-local_variables = Create a script that lists all local variables and environment variables, and functions.
+7. 6-create_local_variable = Create a script that creates a new local variable.

+	* Name: BEST
+	* Value: School